 It is home to over 100 species of migratory birds and support globally important populations of Black-Necked Grebe, African Spoonbill, Pied Avocet, Little Grebe, Yellow Billed Stork, Black Winged Stilt, Grey-Headed Gull and Gull Billed Tern.

 Many northern migrants birds arrive each year to over-winter and feed at the lake, which includes many species of waders, and Phalaropes, Ducks, Terns, Gulls, Raptors and different species of warblers .

-The lake previously hosted over 1.5 million lesser Flamingos, but the vast majority these have sadly moved on to other Rift Valley lakes, especially Lake Bogoria, as the algae levels in Lake Nakuru have dropped due to increase in water level which has reduced the salinity.
+Lake Nakuru previously hosted over 1.5 million lesser Flamingos, but the vast majority these have sadly moved on to other Rift Valley lakes, especially Lake Bogoria as the algae levels in Lake have dropped due to increase in water level which has reduced the salinity.

-You can still expect to see a quite a core population of both Greater and Lesser Flamingos at the lake.
+You can still expect to see a quite a core population of both Greater and Lesser Flamingos in the lake.

 Lake Nakuru National Park lies in elevation of 1754 m above sea level.

-The Roads are motorable throughout the year, but it is advisable to use a four by four or strong car during the rainy season
+Roads in Lake Nakuru National Park are motorable throughout the year, but it is advisable to use a four by four or strong car during the rainy season